BBIN: Motor Vehicle Agreement

 From left to right: The Minister of Road Transport and Bridges, Bangladesh, Obaidul Quader, with the Minister of Information and Communications, Bhutan, Mr. Lyonpo D.N.
-Dhungyel, the Minister for Road Transport & Highways and Shipping, India, Nitin Gadkari and the Minister of Physical Infrastructure and Transport, Nepal, Mr. Bimalendra Nidhi on the occasion of signing of the Motor Vehicles Agreement for the Regulation of Passenger, Personal and Cargo Vehicular Traffic between Bangladesh, Bhutan, India and Nepal, in Thimphu, Bhutan on June 15, 2015.
+Dhungyel, the Minister for Road Transport & Highways and Shipping, India, Nitin Gadkari and the Minister of Physical Infrastructure and Transport, Nepal, Mr. Bimalendra Nidhi on the occasion of signing of the Motor Vehicles Agreement for the Regulation of Passenger, Personal and Cargo Vehicular Traffic between Bangladesh, Bhutan, India and Nepal, in Thimphu, Bhutan on 15 June 2015.

 India proposed a SAARC Motor Vehicle Agreement during the 18th SAARC summit in Kathmandu in November 2014.
 Due to objections from Pakistan, an agreement could not be reached.
 India instead pursued a similar motor vehicle agreement with the BBIN.
 The BBIN Motor Vehicles Agreement (MVA) was signed on 15 June 2015 at the BBIN transport ministers meeting in Thimpu, Bhutan.
 The agreement will permit the member states to ply their vehicles in each other's territory for transportation of cargo and passengers, including third country transport and personal vehicles.
-Each vehicle would require an electronic permit to enter another country's territory, and border security arrangement between nations' borders will also remain.
+Each vehicle would require an electronic permit to enter another country's territory, and border security arrangements between nations' borders will also remain.
 Cargo vehicles will be able to enter any of the four nations without the need for trans-shipment of goods from one country's truck to another's at the border.
-Under the system, cargo vehicles are tracked electronically, permits are issued online and sent electronically to all land ports.
+Under the system, cargo vehicles are tracked electronically, and permits are issued online and sent electronically to all land ports.
 Vehicles are fitted with an electronic seal that alerts regulators every time the container door is opened.

 DHL Global Forwarding was appointed by the Indian government to carry out a pilot run under the agreement.
 The first cargo truck to take advantage of the motor vehicle agreement was flagged off from Kolkata on 1 November 2015.
 The truck travelled 640 km to reach Agartala via Dhaka.
 Prior to the signing of the BBIN Motor Vehicle Agreement, the truck would have had to travel 1550 km through Indian territory to reach Agartala.
 Officials cited this as an example of the time and cost savings that the BBIN Motor Vehicle Agreement would bring.
 In August 2016, Bangladesh dispatched a truck carrying garments from Dhaka to New Delhi as part of a trial run of the agreement.
 The truck received an electronic permit to enter Indian territory through an online web-based system.
 Instead of having to undergo customs clearance and formalities as it would prior to the agreement, the truck was fitted with an electronic seal with a GPS tracking device.
-The truck was then inspected for custom clearance at New Delhi, rather than at the border.
+The truck was then inspected for customs clearance at New Delhi, rather than at the border.